-How does it Affect Search engines?
+How does it Affect how to buy xanax on craigslist Search engines?

 Like just about everything else related to SEO and search engine ranking factors, you have to take things on a case-by-case basis.
 There’s no set lead dictating the use of subdomains because, for some companies, their benefits will outweigh any potential SEO fallout.